- Home

 CT scan

-A CT (computerised tomography) scan uses x-ray beams to take many pictures of the inside of your body and then a computer compiles them into one detailed, cross-sectional picture.
+A CT (computerised tomography) scan uses x-ray beams and a computer to create a detailed picture of the inside of the body.

 If kidney cancer is suspected on an ultrasound, your doctor will usually recommend a CT scan.
 This will help find any tumours in the kidneys, and provide information about the size, shape and position of a tumour.
 The scan also helps check if a cancer has spread to nearby lymph nodes or to other organs and tissues.